How to Analyze App and Game Subscriptions

 Screenshot from devtodev demo

-The following widgets show daily dynamics of the number of new users, new trial users, subscribers, and their conversions.
+The next set of widgets displays the daily dynamics of new users, new trial users, subscribers, and their conversions.

 Trial users subscribers analytics